 Who Needs It?

-The same things could happen if there’s a data breach, and someone steals your SSN from an online database.
+The same things could happen if a data breach and someone steals your SSN from an online database.
 They could also use your phone number, email address, driver’s license number, usernames, and passwords to steal your identity.
 If a criminal gets their hands on your personal or sensitive information, they could:

 • Access and drain your bank accounts